Brisbane: (07) 3221 4999

 Given strict time limits do apply, we urge you to contact Potts Lawyers as soon as you are served with a personal injury claim so that we may adequately protect your best interests.

-Recently, the Federal and State Governments have imposed new laws so that no limitation period exists with respect to actions for child sexual abuse.
+The Federal and State Governments have imposed new laws so that no limitation period exists with respect to actions for historical child sexual abuse.
 That is, personal injury claims arising from the sexual abuse of a person when they were a child, are no longer limited by time so the right to make a claim does not expire.

 Previously, the party exposed to child sexual abuse had a right to bring the claim before they reached the age of 21 years, otherwise the party had to apply to Court to overcome the limitation period by arguing a material change in their life led to the realisation of the injury subsequently caused.
 Failing to bring their claim within these two methods meant that the right to make a claim was exhausted, and the person became statute barred from advancing their compensation claim.
 This practice however, no longer exists.

-The new changes in legislation mean that a party exposed to child sexual abuse can make a claim for compensation at any time in their lifetime.
-We expect this may open a floodgate of allegations and personal injury claims as a result of any psychological injury and impairment the person may have suffered.
+The changes in legislation mean that a party exposed to child sexual abuse can make a claim for compensation at any time in their lifetime.
+This has opened a floodgate of allegations and personal injury claims as a result of any psychological injury and impairment the person may have suffered.

 The compensation claim falls under the National Redress Scheme if an institution was responsible for bringing the injured party into contact with the person whom sexually abused the party as a child.
 In these circumstances, the Federal government will respond to an application for redress made by the injured party.